This course will involve moving files around on your computer and downloading files.

 You now have a new R Project folder on your Desktop!

-Make sure you add any scripts or data files to this folder as we go through today’s lesson.
+Make sure you add any scripts or data files to this folder as you go through your Intro to R lessons, or work on a new project.
 This will make sure R is able to “find” your files.

 “The YTS was developed to provide states with comprehensive data on both middle school and high school students regarding tobacco use, exposure to environmental tobacco smoke, smoking cessation, school curriculum, minors’ ability to purchase or otherwise obtain tobacco products, knowledge and attitudes about tobacco, and familiarity with pro-tobacco and anti-tobacco media messages.”